 Everyone must return the hospitals' enrollment form 31 days before you (or your spouse/eligible domestic partner) reach age 65.
 You must also return the Kaiser Permanente Senior Advantage or the AARP forms to them directly if you are enrolling in one of their plans.

-Covered family members not yet eligible for Medicare remain in the same plan.
-See the chart on the following page.
+Covered family members not yet eligible for Medicare remain in the same plan, as shown in the following charts.